-From the beginning of construction until the end of the 75-year design life of the culvert, limit the settlement to 8 inches.
+From the beginning of construction until the end of the 75-year design life of the culvert, limit the total settlement to 6 inches.
 Limit the maximum allowable differential settlement along the length of a culvert to 1 inch per 50 feet of culvert length.
-If deep foundations are used to limit the settlement of a culvert, limit the longitudinal differential settlement between the culvert and the adjacent paved embankment to a maximum of 1 inch in 20 feet.
+If deep foundations are used to limit the settlement of a culvert, limit the longitudinal (direction of travel) differential settlement between the culvert and the adjacent paved approach embankments to a maximum of 1 inch in 50 feet.